 The customer put their trust in you as the expert.
 In other words, they are now viewing you as the expert in your field.
 Don’t miss the importance of this.
 Being an expert in the given field of expertise is like having an additional advantage from which you can influence the customer to make the purchase.
 It is a power that is given to the seller and can allow the buyer to walk through the decision process with more clarity.
 Establish before you take the next steps into talking about your product or services.

 To sum up the how to build the relationship with your customers consider the following.
 You start asking open-ended questions and then listening to their answers.
+Read how to find dublin carpet cleaning service.
 This begins building a commonality between the two of you.
 You can do this through shared experience.
 Things like a belly laugh or a deep intimate story that they share with you.
 As buyer feels the common bond or shared experience it will lead to the buyer trusting the seller.
 The more trust that is given to the seller the more of an expert the seller becomes in the eyes of the buyer.
 Expertise will become critical in the next phases of the buying process.

 Latest posts by Tim Croll (see all)

 - Are you getting what you expected from your employees? - February 20, 2017

 - Getting to the Emotional and Logical Value Greater Than Your Asking Price. - February 7, 2017